miklevin/MikeLev.in/_posts/2023-02-01-numbering-weeks-from-utc-zero-vs-your-birthday.md

 ---
 date: 2023-02-01
 title: Numbering Weeks from UTC-Zero Vs. Your Birthday
-permalink: /blog/numbering-weeks-from-utc-zero-vs-your-birthday/
 headline: Deciding the Best Way to Chunk Time for a Google Photos Querying Project
 description: I'm trying to decide the best way to break up my Google Photos querying project into chunks of time.
 Should I use weeks measured from Unix Timestamp or from my own birthday?
 I'm now considering writing my own code, as I'm losing faith in the code I was given from ChatGPT.
 Read more to find out how I'm tackling this project.
 keywords: Google Photos, Unix Timestamp, Birthday, Chunk Time, Code, API, Documentation
-categories: api, google photos
+categories: google photos, api
+permalink: /blog/numbering-weeks-from-utc-zero-vs-your-birthday/
 layout: post
 ---

 February 1st, wow!
 Time keeps on ticking, ticking, ticking into the future.